My Mortgage Sorted

 Paying upfront is almost always cheaper in the long run.
 A £1,500 fee added to a 25-year mortgage at 5% costs around £2,630 in total — that is £1,130 extra in interest.
 If you can afford to pay it as a lump sum, do so.
 If cash flow is tight, adding it to the balance is a reasonable trade-off.

-The new lender will need to value your property to confirm it provides adequate security for the mortgage.
-This may be a physical inspection by a surveyor or a desktop valuation using property data and comparable sales.
+Often not -- many remortgage deals include a free valuation as an incentive to switch.
+Where a fee is charged, it typically ranges from £150 to £500 depending on the value and type of your property.
+The new lender will need to value your property to confirm it provides adequate security for the mortgage, either through a physical inspection by a surveyor or a desktop valuation using property data and comparable sales.

-As with valuations, many remortgage deals include free legal services provided by the lender’s appointed solicitor.
+Many remortgage deals include free legal services provided by the lender’s appointed solicitor, so you may not have to pay anything.
 If you need to arrange your own conveyancer, expect to pay between £300 and £1,000.
+Switching your mortgage from one lender to another requires legal work to transfer the charge on your property.
+A solicitor or conveyancer handles this process, including title checks and registration with the Land Registry.
 Using the lender’s free legal service can save a significant amount and is perfectly adequate for a straightforward remortgage.

 Fee TypeTypical RangeOften Free?